PaulHax/kwiver/doc/manuals/vital/config_usage.rst

 are algorithms and processes.
 In addition, there are a few other places that they are used also.

-Configurations are ususally established in an external file which are read and converted to an internal ``config_block`` object.
+Configurations are usually established in an external file which are read and converted to an internal ``config_block`` object.
 This is the typical way to control the behaviour of the software.
 Configuration blocks can also be created pragmatically such as when specifying an